-2. Provides 100 per cent privacy protection 3.
+2. Provides complete privacy protection3.
 User interface and template options

 What is the best way to draw an architectural diagram?

 Self-explanatory architectural schematics are ideal.
 If they aren’t, they aren’t succeeding.
-Keep variable elements consistent — and explain everything in the legend, key, or glossary — to ensure that yours is easy to read.
+Keep variable elements consistentheand explain everything in the legend, key, or glossaryinto ensure that yours is easy to read.
 Here are a few pointers to get you started.

-Because the meanings of shapes differ from diagram to diagram, make sure you document the ones you’re using — even if it’s just a plain box — to avoid confusion or misinterpretation.
+Because the meanings of shapes differ from diagram to diagram, make sure you document the ones you’re using—eeven if it’s just a plain box—tto avoid confusion or misinterpretation.
 Also, maintain consistency throughout.

 2. And there are the edges

 Edges are the same way.
-When utilising several border styles, make sure you designate them properly in the Software architecture design legend, whether you utilise a dotted, dashed, or straight edge.
+When utilising several border styles, make sure you designate them properly in the software architecture design legend, whether you use a dotted, dashed, or straight edge.

-Data flows and dependencies are represented by arrows, however, the same line can represent multiple things within those two categories.
+Data flows and dependencies are represented by arrows; however, the same line can represent multiple things within those two categories.
 A line, for instance, may indicate a relationship, but that relationship could also represent a reliance or an implementation.
-Add the essential information to all arrows to reduce the potential of ambiguity.
+Add the essential information to all arrows to reduce the potential for ambiguity.

-Less is more when it comes to colour.
+Less is more when it comes to color.
 You should only use them to draw attention to specific portions of the diagram.
-If you use colour in your design — for example, forms, borders, and arrows — each option must follow the same logic, be consistent, and be appropriately identified.
+If you use colour in your design—for example, in forms, borders, and arrows—each option must follow the same logic, be consistent, and be appropriately identified.
 Otherwise, people will wonder why certain things are the way they are, defeating the diagram’s purpose (and efficacy).